shashwat9kumar/RNA_Sequencing_And_Genome_Analysis/5 - Reports/DNA_Analysis.md

 <br>

 ## 3. GC Ratio comparison
-The comparison of GC content between Actual DNA and Calculated DNA
+The comparison of GC content between Actual DNA and Calculated DNA.
+This comparison shows 2 things:
+- The sequenced DNA line becomes almost straight, proving that the DNA so sequenced is astable DNA.
+Hence the sequencing pocess worked fine, and is a trustworthy proces
+- The Actual and Found DNA lines coincide as the DNAprogresses, proving that the sequenced DNA has a good level of genome coverage

 ![diagram](img/GCcontentComparison.png)
 <br>